 Combine all ingredients except for beef, fillings, and sauce ingredients to make the marinade.
 If it seems a little dry, add a little olive oil (a tablespoon at a time).
 Here is an excellent tahini recipe, if you do not have some handy.

 Add the beef, cover, and refrigerate at least 8 hours, preferably overnight.

 In a stockpot or large saucepan, cook beef over medium heat for 45 minutes or until done.
 Be sure not to overcook!
 If beef becomes a little dry, add a few tablespoons of water throughout the cooking duration.

 While beef is cooking, prepare the sauce.
 Combine sauce ingredients and mix well.
 Set aside.

 Take the onions, tomatoes, cucumbers and sprinkle with sumac.
 Add other filling ingredients in a large bowl and combine well.

 When the beef is done, you can shred it, slice it, or leave into large pieces.
-As long as it thinly cut, there is not much difference.
-I prefer to cut mine into wide strips.
+As long as it is thinly cut, there is not much difference.
+We prefer to cut mine into wide strips.